Women’s Business Center

-We provide IDA matched savings grants to enable low income Oregonian families to build assets to make their businesses successful.
+IDA matched savings grants enable low income Oregonian families build assets to make their businesses successful.

-The Mercy Corps NW loan program provides needed capital to qualified individuals who cannot obtain traditional bank loans in Washington and Oregon.
+The Mercy Corps NW loan program provides capital to qualified individuals in Washington and Oregon who cannot obtain traditional bank loans.
 We are a nationally recognized microfinance organization and have been delivering small business loans since 2001.

-The Women’s Business Center at Mercy Corps Northwest is directed by staff and a volunteer-led Advisory Committee which represents diverse backgrounds and experience and contribute to the success of our economic development programs.
+The Women’s Business Center at Mercy Corps Northwest is directed by staff and a volunteer-led Advisory Committee.
+Our advisors represent a diverse background of experience, and contribute to the success of our economic development programs.